xiaosheep01/SAAPS/README.md

 ```
 saaps -i your/seq/path -csn your/names/file/path -o your/output/path
 ```
-**Code explaination**:In this step, `-csn your/names/file/path` represents the matching table of the old and new names in the sequence, which is the table output in the previous step.
+**Code explanation**:In this step, `-csn your/names/file/path` represents the matching table of the old and new names in the sequence, which is the table output in the previous step.
 The pairing table format for the sequence names is as follows:

 |Old_Name|New_Name|
 |---|---|